godotengine/godot-docs/classes/class_physicsserver3dmanager.rst

 **Inherits:** :ref:`Object<class_Object>`

-Manager for 3D physics server implementations.
+A singleton for managing :ref:`PhysicsServer3D<class_PhysicsServer3D>` implementations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-**PhysicsServer3DManager** is the API for registering :ref:`PhysicsServer3D<class_PhysicsServer3D>` implementations, and for setting the default implementation.
+**PhysicsServer3DManager** is the API for registering :ref:`PhysicsServer3D<class_PhysicsServer3D>` implementations and for setting the default implementation.

 \ **Note:** It is not possible to switch physics servers at runtime.
 This class is only used on startup at the server initialization level, by Godot itself and possibly by GDExtensions.